BooDoo/death_extractor/README.md

 Maintain a queue of these video IDs, removing any we've already gotten.
 With a downloaded video as `cv2.VideoCapture` object:
  - Go to 45s from the video's end
- - Scrub forward by 0.5s increments, check each for the "Game Over" UI element
+ - Scrub forward by 0.5s increments, checking for post-death UI elements
- - Skip back 7 seconds from the frame where we find "Game Over"
+ - Skip back 7 seconds from the frame where we find post-death UI
  - Push 4 seconds at 6fps out to a temporary AVI container
- - Convert the temporary AVI to a grayscale GIF with ImageMagick (usually 300~600K)
+ - Convert temp AVI to grayscale GIF with ImageMagick (usually 300~600K)
- - Upload the resulting GIF into a gallery at Imgur, including a link to original YouTube video
+ - Upload resulting GIF to Imgur/Tumblr, with link to source video
  - Rinse.
 Repeat.

 Why Do I Care?